where it all begins

 Abbey Road Farm

 In 2017, Daniel and Sandi Wilkens acquired Abbey Road Farm with the goal of establishing a distinctive destination in Oregon Wine Country.
-Their vision was to showcase a fervent commitment to hospitality and a dedication to organic practices, utilizing the soil and land to craft exquisite wines and beyond.
+Their vision was to showcase a fervent commitment to hospitality and a dedication to organic practices, utilizing the soil and land to craft exquisite wines and more.
 Since that time, they have cultivated more than 45 acres of vineyards, featuring a diverse range of 16 different grape varieties.
-Farmed with regenerative organic practices where biodiversity is fostered and encouraged.
+The site is farmed using regenerative organic practices that foster and encourage biodiversity.

-We are excited to work with this thoughtful and progressive family to grow the varietal diversity of the Willamette Valley.
-The site is north east facing sitting on well drained Willakenzie marine sedimentary soils.
+We are excited to work with this thoughtful and progressive family to help grow the varietal diversity of the Willamette Valley.
+The site is northeast-facing and sits on well-drained Willakenzie marine sedimentary soils.

-The amphitheatre slope of vines is cooled in the afternoon by the winds that We work with Aligote, Gamay, Trousseau noir and gris and some rare and distinctive of clones of Pinot noir from this beautiful site.
+The amphitheater slope of vines is cooled in the afternoon by the winds that sweep through the area.
+We work with Aligoté, Gamay, Trousseau Noir and Gris, and some rare and distinctive clones of Pinot Noir from this beautiful site.

 Appellation